 Welcome to the School of Clinical Academic Training at Severn Postgraduate Medical Education

-Severn Postgraduate Medical Education (PGME) is one of only a handful of deaneries in the country to have a dedicated school for clinical academic training.
-Set up at the end of 2009, mainly to look after the needs of the NIHR ACF and CL trainees, it is already expanding to include clinical lecturers funded through other agencies and during the next academic year will offer membership to those doctors out of programme undertaking a higher research degree (MD or PhD).
-We currently have a trainee cohort numbering about 60 which is increasing every quarter.
-We have been very successful in previous years in attracting and appointing high quality candidates to our posts following initial adverts.
-We are able to offer posts in a wide range of specialties in a partnership between the University of Bristol and Severn PGME: paediatrics, psychiatry, general practice, public health, general surgery, cardiothoracic surgery, orthopaedics, anaesthetics, emergency medicine, haematology, renal medicine, diabetes and endocrinology, neurology, obstetrics and gynaecology and ophthalmology.
+Severn Postgraduate Medical Education (PGME) is one of only a small number of deaneries in England to have a dedicated school for clinical academic training.
+Set up at the end of 2009, mainly to look after the needs of the NIHR ACF and ACL trainees, it has expanded to include clinical lecturers funded through other agencies and offers associate membership to those doctors out of programme undertaking a higher research degree (MD or PhD).
+We currently have a trainee cohort numbering about 65 which is increasing every year.
+We are very successful in attracting and appointing high quality candidates to our posts following initial adverts.
+In August 2019 we will welcome 15 new ACFs.
+We are able to offer posts in a wide range of specialties in a partnership between the University of Bristol and Severn PGME: paediatrics, psychiatry, general practice, public health, general surgery, cardiothoracic surgery, orthopaedics, anaesthetics, emergency medicine, haematology, renal medicine, medical oncology, neurology, obstetrics and gynaecology and ophthalmology.
 There is also a flourishing academic dental programme.